P0108: Manifold Absolute Pressure/Barometric Pressure Circuit High Input – iCarsoft Official Store

 Issue: Debris or carbon buildup on the MAP sensor affects its ability to accurately measure pressure.

-Example: A 2015 Honda Civic triggered P0108 because of a dirty MAP sensor, clogged with oil residue from a leaking valve cover.
+User Example: A 2015 Honda Civic owner in Florida experienced P0108 because of a dirty MAP sensor clogged with oil residue from a minor valve cover leak, causing stalling at stoplights.

 • (5) ECM Malfunction